For the most current news regarding town projects, programs and events, visit the “Latest News” section of our website home page.

 The majority of funding for the Pittsford Active Transportation Plan ($70,000) was obtained from a grant awarded by the Genesee Transportation Council.
 The Town of Pittsford is contributing an additional $5,000 toward expenses and $2,000 in in-kind staffing and services.
 The Town of Pittsford selected Ingalls Planning and Design as the project's community planning and design consultant.

 Hopkins Park: the playground has been completed and is open to the public.
-The two playing fields are expected to be open in the spring of 2018.
+Due to a very wet spring and a challenging growing season, the two playing fields are expected to be open for use in the spring of 2018.
 Thornell Farm Park: work on the playground continues.

 A dedication ceremony for all the new community athletic fields was held at Thornell Farm Park.